talkowski-lab/athena/README.md

 ```

 Where:
-  * `GRCh37_Nmask.bed.gz` is a BED file containing all N-masked regions of the reference genome.
+  * `GRCh37.Nmask.bed.gz` is a BED file containing all N-masked regions of the reference genome.
 This file is available from numerous sources, including [UCSC](https://genome.ucsc.edu).
   * `GRCh37.genome` is a two-column, tab-delimited file [per BEDTools spec](https://bedtools.readthedocs.io/en/latest/content/tools/genomecov.html).

+---

+### Step 4
+**Annotate training bins**
+Once the genome has been segmented into sequential, uniform bins (see instructions in [step 3](https://github.com/talkowski-lab/athena#step-3)), we next must annotate these bins with any features to be considered in mutation rate modeling.

+Athena has functionality to apply annotations from local `bed` files, as well as a native interface to all tracks available from the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgTables).

+This functionality is currently in development, and will be updated with instructions as they mature.

 ---